 Personally, I use a mix of Amazon, eBay and Bricklink to determine what an item is ‘worth’.
 However, let’s remember that any item is only truly worth what someone is willing to pay for it.

 Then I decide how quickly I’d like to sell the item.
 Unless I’m new to the platform.
 In that case, I sell at a 50% discount of average to quickly get my feedback up so buyers trust me as a seller.
 Some Lego items are really popular and you’ll be able to use your pricing research to get an idea of how often an item sells.
 It might be once a day, once a month or even once a year.

 If I’d like to sell the item quickly, then I’ll price my item at the lower end of the ‘sold prices’.
 I might do this if the item is very large and taking up a lot of space, or if it cost a lot of money and I want to ‘cash out’ so I can reinvest the money back into something else.

-If I feel that the price might increase overtime or if I feel that I offer a better quality or service than some of the other buyers (particularly when it comes to selling single bricks, if I have a wider variety available so they only need to shop with me rather than 4 other sellers) then I’ll price my items higher.
+If I feel that the price might increase over time or if I feel that I offer a better quality of service than some of the other buyers (particularly when it comes to selling single bricks, if I have a wider variety available so they only need to shop with me rather than 4 other sellers) then I’ll price my items higher.